QB64Team/qb64/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**QB64 info (please complete the following information):**
+ - Version [e.g. 1.3 dev build from git a6101af]
+ - OS: [e.g. Windows]
+ - Is the bug present in the latest dev build too?

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'